Katawa Shoujo: Hanako's Route

-Lilly’s Route
+Lilly's Route

 In this route, Hisao goes into town on a whim where he runs into Lilly and meets Akira.
-He later befriends Lilly and Hanako and takes an interest in the former; in talking with Lilly, she learns that she reluctantly moved from Akira’s home to the dorms just earlier that year, and that she is half-Scottish.
-Later, Hisao and Lilly go shopping for Hanako’s birthday.
-Along the way they meet Akira and Lilly’s cousin Hideaki, who is also Shizune’s younger brother.
+He later befriends Lilly and Hanako and takes an interest in the former; in talking with Lilly, he learns that she reluctantly moved from Akira's home to the dorms just earlier that year, and that she is half-Scottish.
+Later, Hisao and Lilly go shopping for Hanako's birthday.
+Along the way they meet Akira and Lilly's cousin Hideaki, who is also Shizune's younger brother.
 Hisao buys his present for Hanako later, and also buys a small music box from the same store.
 Later noticing she seems depressed, Hisao takes Lilly to a cafe; as they both realize the outing has become a date, Hisao asks Lilly out again later.
-At Hanako’s party, the group drinks Akira’s wine and Hisao ends up sleeping over to avoid curfew.
-Tending to Lilly’s hangover the next morning, Hisao learns from her that she needs to head to Scotland to visit her sick aunt, but also that she has not seen her parents in six years due to her parents getting work in Inverness, Scotland, leaving Akira to raise Lilly in Japan for work and education respectively.
+At Hanako's party, the group drinks Akira's wine and Hisao ends up sleeping over to avoid curfew.
+Tending to Lilly's hangover the next morning, Hisao learns from her that she needs to head to Scotland to visit her sick aunt, but also that she has not seen her parents in six years due to her parents getting work in Inverness, Scotland, leaving Akira to raise Lilly in Japan for work and education respectively.
 Lilly is thus unsure how to act around her own parents.
 To cheer her up, Hisao gifts her the music box, and she kisses his cheek as a thank you.

 Later, Hisao has lunch on the roof with Hanako, Lilly, Emi, and Rin, during which he seems to suffer a heart flutter.
 After recovering, Lilly gives him a paper crane as a parting gift, and she leaves the next day.
 Hisao spends the next couple of weeks studying and tending to Hanako.
 After a call with Lilly, he realizes he is in love with her.
 Lilly eventually returns, and to celebrate a long weekend, she invites Hisao and Hanako to spend some time in a guest house in Hokkaido.
 The day after arriving there, the trio try to walk into town, when Hisao suddenly experiences another heart flutter that knocks him unconscious.
 Waking up later that evening, he finds Lilly out in a field.
 Lilly admits that her concern for Hisao stems from a fear of abandonment like with her parents.
 The two break down and profess their love for each other, before going inside and repeatedly making love to each other before returning home the next evening.